snavroz/cse15l-lab-reports/labreport1.md

 * The output is not an error because a valid directory was given and it listed all the appropriate files and folders in the directory.
 3. File as an argument ![Image](EX6.png)
 * The working directory when the command was run was the home directory.
 * The output was the terminal printing the path of the file that was given as an argument (lecture1/Hello.java).
 This was the output because Hello.java is not a directory, so ls just printed the file path as a file cannot contain other files or directories unlike a directory.
+If the working directory is lecture1 and we run "ls Hello.java" the output would be "Hello.java" and not the absolute path.
 * This output is not technically an error because it just prints the path and does not crash the terminal session, although ls was not given a directory as it is intended to recieve.

 ## cat examples